 So if 100% invested, 100% of the time is not the optimal solution for a long-term portfolio, what is?
 Despite any cautionary counter-arguments above, investing in equities is reasonable but not for 100% of your portfolio, 100% of the time.

-Instead, investors must be actively involved in their own finances.
+Become actively involved in your own finances.
 Simply handing money to an advisor to invest as they please is disadvantageous since they will never be as vested in an account as the investor.
 As well, it’s prudent to understand the advisor will make investment decisions based on their own psychological filters.
 For example, they could be getting some kickbacks from companies to “promote” their stocks.
 Even if investors are 100% sure an advisor will take care of an account without an agenda, it is still imperative for investors to be actively involved in their own finances.

 You make the effort to take care of your car and get its oil changed regularly.
 You make sure its tune-ups are done on time.
 You maintain your car because you know how important a car is you.